zac7777/Entropy/Entropy/Classes/Doctor.md

 HP: Previous HP + Reasoning
 AP: 6 + Memory

-*Wound Expertise:* Upon the creation of a Doctor, they may choose a damage type.
-During combat, if the last time a creature was damaged was by that type, any moves you activate on that creature that would give it HP give it an additional amount of HP equal to your Memory
+*Sterile Environment:* During downtime, you may give each of your allies an additional 10 temporary HP, or give them advantage on any rolls they take during downtime
 ###### Moves
-*Medical Application:* 2 AP, target creature within Melee range + 5m that fails the avoidance roll uses the "Eat", "Drink", "Inject", or any similar Consume action on an item you have equipped without paying the AP cost
+*Raise Blood Pressure:* 1 AP, target creature within 10m that fails the avoidance roll gains vulnerability to Rot and Toxic damage and has disadvantage on the next Reasoning, Memory, or Insight challenge that targets them

+Avoidance type: Connection
+Roll minimum: 4

-*Treat Wounds:* 4 AP, target creature within Melee range + 1m gains 2d6 HP, this requires and consumes an item that could reasonably be used to treat a wound e.g. bandages, alcohol
+*Trained Restoration:* 6 AP, lose 3 EP, target creature within Melee range + 3m gains 2d8 + Memory HP

-*Adrenalitic Revive:* 6 AP, if you succeed the avoidance roll, target creature within Melee range that is unconscious ( but not dead ) returns to consciousness with 10 EP and they take 2d4 Toxic damage.
-Activate only once between downtimes
+*Set and Splint:* 8 AP, if you succeed the avoidance roll, target creature within Melee range heals one crippled limb of your choice, if you fail they take 5d4 - 1 Rot damage then heal one crippled limb of your choice

-Avoidance type: Reasoning
+Avoidance type: Power
-Roll minimum: 8
+Roll minimum: 7

 #gameInformation #class